SamuelCGMS/samuelcgms/README.md

 </div>

 Hello!
 My name is Samuel Gomes.
 I am passionate about technology and development.
 I am currently a computer science student and a Software Developer.

+What drives me in this field is the challenge of building the logic behind things understanding a real problem and translating it into a system that works.
+To make that happen in practice, I’ve focused on building a solid foundation of tools.
+My main experience is in back-end development with Java, Spring Boot, and PostgreSQL, but I also have basic front-end knowledge, having developed projects using React, JavaScript, and TypeScript, as well as strong skills in SQL databases.
+I see technologies as tools to solve problems.
+I’m a proactive person and I know that college alone isn’t enough, which is why I’m always learning and investing in hands-on experience.

 <div align="center">
 <a href="mailto:samuelgomes2465@gmail.com"><img src="https://img.shields.io/badge/Gmail-000000?style=for-the-badge&logo=gmail&logoColor=fff"/></a> <a href="https://www.linkedin.com/in/samuel-gomes-68312635b/"><img src="https://img.shields.io/badge/LinkedIn-000000?style=for-the-badge&logo=linkedin&logoColor=fff"/></a>